AUSTRALIA SPIDERS

 So I need some spider species guide as a reference to identify many spiders of Singapore that we don't have here in Malaysia.

-NORTH AMERICA SPIDERS
+NORTH AMERICAN SPIDERS

 North America is a large continent that that holds a lot of spider species